-But, I don’t want you to just take my word for it, so I’ve asked two colleagues to weigh in on the topic.
+When it comes to e-collar troubleshooting, I don’t want you to just take my word for it, so I’ve asked two colleagues to weigh in on the topic.
 Pete Fischer and Pat Nolan (patnolan.com) are highly accomplished trainers and fellow Dogtra Pro Staff members that have a wealth of wisdom and knowledge to share.
-I chatted with them and we came up with a checklist that you can run through to help you determine if your collar is functioning properly or not.
+I chatted with them, and we came up with a checklist that you can run through to help you determine if your collar is functioning properly or not.
 Let's start with the basics.

 Next, test to make sure the stimulation is working.
-It is easiest to do this by placing the collar on your wrist, starting out with the lowest level and gradually adjust the stimulation up to a level that you can feel.
-Stimulation travels from one contact point to the other across the skin surface so make certain BOTH contact points are touching your skin equally.
+It is easiest to do this by placing the collar on your wrist, starting out with the lowest level, and gradually adjusting the stimulation up to a level that you can feel.
+Stimulation travels from one contact point to the other across the skin surface, so make certain BOTH contact points are touching your skin equally.

 IMPORTANT NOTE: Sensitivity to stimulation is different for everyone.
-Some people (and some dogs) are very sensitive and can detect sensation at very low levels.
-However, Pat, Pete, and I, agree that most people will not feel the Dogtra stimulation level until somewhere between 15 and 30.
+Some people (and some dogs) are very sensitive and can detect sensations at very low levels.
+However, Pat, Pete, and I agree that most people will not feel the Dogtra stimulation level until somewhere between 15 and 30.

-Pete added that range can also be compromised by contact with your body.
-When you are working your dog at a distance, avoid interference by holding the remote away from your body and keeping your hand and fingers off of the antenna.
+Pete added that range could also be compromised by contact with your body.
+When you are working with your dog at a distance, avoid interference by holding the remote away from your body and keeping your hand and fingers off of the antenna.

 Once you’ve concluded that the equipment is functioning properly, you may move on to troubleshooting the proper fit on your dog.

-To ensure a correct fit, the collar should be placed fairly high on the neck toward the ears, rather than closer to the shoulders.
-The contact points must touch your dog’s skin which means that the e-collar should fit snug.
+To ensure a correct e-collar fit, the collar should be placed fairly high on the neck toward the ears rather than closer to the shoulders.
+The contact points must touch your dog’s skin, which means that the e-collar should fit snugly.
 If the collar spins freely as the dog shakes or moves, it is too loose.
-The contact points can easily lose connection with the skin surface and the dog will not feel the stimulation, regardless of the intensity setting.
+The contact points can easily lose connection with the skin surface, and the dog will not feel the stimulation, regardless of the intensity setting.